 Teacup Chihuahuas are one of the most popular Teacup dogs today.
-Teacup Chihuahuas are awfully cute, but they are also one of the most nervous breeds out there.
+Teacup Chihuahuas are adorable, but they are also one of the most nervous breeds out there.
 They do pretty good with cats, but not with other dogs or kids.

 This is the puppy purse dog.
 They are extremely affectionate and hate to be alone.
-These intelligent dogs are fairly easy to train and make great dogs for apartments, but require a lot of care and attention, which makes them a good “to go” small dog.
+These intelligent dogs are fairly easy to train and make great dogs for apartments but require a lot of care and attention, making them a good “to go” small dog.